ChrisFrontDev/ChrisFrontDev/README.md

 ### Welcome to my page!
 <p>
-  I'm Christian, focused frontend developer with some back-end skills from
+  I'm Christian, focused frontend developer with some back-end and AI/Computer Vision skills from
   <b>Brazil</b>.
   (10+ years of experience)
 </p>